ngwattcos/react-python/README.md

 # react-python
 An npm wrapper for pythonxyc, a compiler that translates Python(-like) code into React JSX.

-**Aologies!
+**Apologies!
 Exports are not working.
 Please check back in a day or two when I tweak the compiler!

 ## Table of Contents